ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/ccber/update1.md

 ```

 ## Conclusion and Next Steps
 There are many ways to present the information in a network.
 Both heatmaps and network graphs have their own pros and cons.
-For example, although heatmap layouts are easy for anyone to understand, it is easier to categorize the species into broader categories like genus by color-coding in network graphs.
+For example, the heatmap seems to present information in a neater way whereas the arrows in the network graph can lead someone's eyes all over the page.
+However, it is easier to categorize the species into broader categories like genus by color-coding the nodes in network graphs.
 For our next steps, we plan to refine our visualizations even more and hone in on a more specific goal for our project.